-CapScribe 2’s First Public Beta Is Coming
+CapScribe 2’s Public Institutional Beta Has Arrived

 Help Us Test CapScribe 2

-Making Iconic Moments Accessible
+Captions Make Iconic Moments Accessible to All

 - The video description component includes synthetic voice (text-to-speech) options in addition to a live recording feature.

 - We are exploring the integration of automated speech-to-text services as an adjunct to manual caption writing.

 - CapScribe 2 is designed to be screen reader accessible.
 This work is just beginning.
 Our long term goal is to assure that CapScribe 2 is screen reader friendly, optimized so that navigation and tools are intuitive and quick to access.